Jesserc/gast/README.md

 - `--base`: Use the default Base RPC URL.
 - `--linea`: Use the default Linea RPC URL.
 - `--zksync`: Use the default zkSync RPC URL.
-- `-u, --url string`: Specify a custom RPC URL for fetching the gas price.
+- `-u, --rpc-url string`: Specify a custom RPC URL for fetching the gas price.

 ## Generating Completions
 To generate completions for zsh shell, run: